 Get the latest from TODAY

-According to a recent Gallup poll, most Americans keep their smartphones with them all day — and many do so all night.
-With so much up-close-and-personal time, smartphone screens get dirty, to say the least.
+According to a 2015 Gallup poll, most Americans keep their smartphones with them all day — and many do so all night.
+With so much up-close-and-personal time, screens tend to get dirty.

 - For stubborn spots, wipe the screen with a microfiber cloth that’s been dampened with a drop of water or alcohol.
 Never apply water or alcohol directly onto the screen and make sure to unplug the phone from all external power sources, devices and cables first.

-- While you’re at it, wipe off the "Home" button with dry microfiber cloth, too.
+- While you’re at it, wipe off the "Home" button (if you have it) with dry microfiber cloth, too.
 It will allow Touch ID to work at its best.

 This article was originally published on June 7, 2016.